 Lottery Syndicates – What Are They

 A syndicate is a group of people that pool their resources and share the risks of a transaction.
-In the case of lotteries, it means instead of purchasing a single ticket, with the price of a single ticket a player can buy into a group of tickets.
-Some of these are based on sequential numbering and some simply lets people bring their favorite numbers into the syndicate.
+In the case of lotteries, it means instead of purchasing a single ticket, with the price of a single ticket a player can buy a group of tickets.
+Some of these are based on sequential numbering and some simply let people bring their favorite numbers into the syndicate.

 Lottery Syndicates Privately